KrunalLathiya/LaravelLinkedInLogin/README.md

-## Creating OAuth login using Socialte in Laravel 11
+## Creating OAuth login using Socialite in Laravel 11

 Go inside the Project and install the required packages.
 - composer install
 - npm install

 Create your database.
 I am using MySQL.
-So, add the required credentials inside .env file.
+So, add the required credentials inside the .env file.

 Create a LinkedIn Application from this url (https://developer.linkedin.com/).
 It will give you the client_id and client client_secret.